 In episode 8 of the Safety & Health Podcast, we hear from Gill Kernick about the pressing need to improve building safety culture post-Grenfell.
 We then look ahead to 2021 with some news from the Women in Safety & Health Network, plus hear an update on the One Percent Safer Foundation.

-Gill Kernick is a Master Consultant at JMJ Associates who specialises in safety leadership and culture.
+Gill Kernick is Transformation Director at Arup University, formerly Master Consultant at JMJ Associates, a specialist specialises in safety leadership and culture.
 As a former Grenfell resident, moving out three years before the tragedy in 2017, she has been a high-profile voice on the subject.
 In this episode, she chats to SHP Editor Ian Hart and IFSEC Global Editor James Moore about the pressing need to improve building safety culture and prevent low probability, high consequence events – such as Grenfell – from happening again.

 Gill now lives close to Grenfell and can see the tower from her new home.
 She said: “Having watched the fire, I became committed to applying the learnings of major accident prevention to Grenfell and the wider housing sector.
 I had assumed, falsely, that Grenfell would be a catalyst for change.
 Over time, I’ve sadly realised this hasn’t happened hence the need for so many of us to campaign.”